minmarg/comer-ws-backend/README.md

   *  services/comersearch\_SRVC.sh

+   &nbsp;&nbsp;&nbsp;&nbsp;
    The service of GPU-accelerated homology searches based on profile-profile comparison using COMER2

   *  services/cothersearch\_SRVC.sh

+   &nbsp;&nbsp;&nbsp;&nbsp;
    The service of GPU-accelerated homology (and analogy) searches by threading using COTHER

   *  services/comerMSA\_SRVC.sh

+   &nbsp;&nbsp;&nbsp;&nbsp;
    The service of building a multiple sequence alignment (MSA) based on (resulting accurate profile-profile) pairwise alignments

   *  services/comer3D\_SRVC.sh

+   &nbsp;&nbsp;&nbsp;&nbsp;
    The service of generating 3D structural models using the structures of identified proteins as templates and produced alignments as restraints

    The input parameters to all these services are (i) a filename pattern for two input files, one of which (.in) includes input data and the other